apache/spark/PULL_REQUEST_WORKFLOW.rst

    the builds can complete in < 2 minutes) but also by limiting the number of tests executed in PRs that do not touch the "core" of Airflow, or only touching some - standalone - parts of Airflow such as "Providers", "WWW" or "CLI".
-This solution is not yet perfect as there are likely some edge cases but it is easy to maintain and we have an escape-hatch - all the tests are always executed in master pushes, so contributors can easily spot if there is a "missed" case and fix it - both by fixing the problem and adding those exceptions to the code.
+This solution is not yet perfect as there are likely some edge cases but it is easy to maintain and we have an escape-hatch - all the tests are always executed in main pushes, so contributors can easily spot if there is a "missed" case and fix it - both by fixing the problem and adding those exceptions to the code.
 More about it can be found in the `Selective CI checks <#selective-ci-checks>`_ chapter.